 Partnering with the Music Industry

 There is hardly a greater source of energy, stamina, creativity and drive than those striving for success in the world of music.
 The very strengths of an Indie band or artist are what the typical charity lacks: messaging that tells a story and engages an audience; experience and/or capacity to become proficient and consistent with social media; the 24/7 drive to generate maximum notice.
 The appropriately linked cause and artist would do well to leverage the strengths and opportunities each partner can uniquely bring to the goal of attracting attention and participation.
-One initiative that addresses this music cause marketing opportunity is here.
-And here is a Cannonball Splash on all things having to do with partnering with the Music Industry.

 While this is a refined specialty in the field of fundraising with which I am well acquainted and therefore hesitant to treat in general terms, here is one of the leaders in the field, and here is a Charity Spring Splash on all things having to do with Celebrity Philanthropy.